Young graduates in purple robes and caps with yellow tassels file into their high school equivalency graduation ceremony

 Working with Colleen Caro, Catholic Charities North’s Case Manager Supervisor, the couple quickly demonstrated that they each had the skills and knowledge necessary to take the exam.
 With the support of each other and Catholic Charities staff, they passed all of the required exams on their first try.

-“When I met Gislani and Jeremiah, they were determined to pass their HISET as soon as possible,” said Colleen.
-“Gislani went into labor the day Jeremiah had his last HISET test.
+“When I met Gislani and Jeremiah, they were determined to pass their HiSET as soon as possible,” said Colleen.
+“Gislani went into labor the day Jeremiah had his last HiSET test.
 I asked him if he wanted to reschedule, and he didn’t.
 That same day I drove him to the test, waited for him and then dropped him off at the hospital, just in time for him to watch his second son be born.
 I am so very proud of both of them.”

 Even after the two successfully completed the HiSET exams, Gislani said Catholic Charities North has continued to support them and their children, providing gift cards to help cover the cost of living, connecting the family to local resources, and providing gifts for their sons around Christmas.